Note: This article contains affiliate links for DoorDash

 Express on DoorDash vs Priority on Uber Eats

 The Express option on DoorDash is similar to Priority Delivery on Uber Eats.
-On Uber Eats, Priority Delivery is a $1.99–$3.99 fee that guarantees that your order will be delivered first if it is part of a stacked order.
+On Uber Eats, Priority Delivery is a $1.99–$3.99 fee that is supposed to guarantee your order will be delivered first if it is part of a stacked order.

 More reading for DoorDash users